lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

 Strengthen the youth in the ward.
-Help them participate in the work of salvation and exaltation (see 1.2).
+Help them participate in God’s work of salvation and exaltation (see 1.2).

 Participants